 Although it might be hard for a lot of people to believe but the now disgraced pro wrestler and self proclaimed "King of Dong Style" was being offered contracts from various promotions including AEW and the WWE.

-However, due to All Elite Wrestling's desire to keep all of their contracted wrestlers exclusive to their brand, not to mention the fact that Joey Ryan's sleazy gimmick and D### plex maneuver would in no way come close to appearing on WWE programming, it made all the sense in the world that Joey Ryan would sign with Impact.
+Due to All Elite Wrestling's desire to keep all of their contracted wrestlers exclusive to their brand with no working dates for the indies, not to mention the fact that Joey Ryan's sleazy gimmick and D### plex maneuver would in no way come close to appearing on WWE programming, it made all the sense in the world that Joey Ryan would sign with Impact.

 What makes Joey Ryan's signing with Impact at BFG so interesting is the fact that this wasn't the first time he did something like this at Bound For Glory.